StefanSchroeder/Gocal/README.md

 License
 =======

 The license is in the LICENSE file.
+(It's MIT.)

 API-documentation
 =================